ichimichi/Collaborative-Doodling/documents/IMPLEMENTATION_DETAILS.md

 <img width=300 src="https://github.com/ichimichi/Collaborative-Doodling/blob/master/documents/images/Screenshot_5.png?raw=true"></img>

 ### Back End ###
+#### Kotlin ####

-**Kotlin** is a programming language introduced by JetBrains, the official designer of the most intelligent Java IDE, named Intellij IDEA.
+Kotlin is a programming language introduced by JetBrains, the official designer of the most intelligent Java IDE, named Intellij IDEA.
 Kotlin is a strongly statically typed language that runs on JVM.
 In 2017, Google announced Kotlin is an official language for android development.
 Kotlin is an open source programming language that combines object-oriented programming and functional features into a unique platform.